nward1234/zycle-docs/index.rst

 Welcome to Zycle's documentation!
 =================================
-Providing bikes and helments to underserved young citizens.
+Zycle provides bikes and helments to underserved young citizens.

 .. toctree::
    :maxdepth: 2